 5. We Can Fix It.

-The basic facts of climate change are grim: 80% of fossil fuel reserves need to stay in the ground for us to stay below 2°C* of warming and fossil fuel companies aren’t going to do that without a fight.
+The basic facts of climate crisis are grim: the vast majority of fossil fuel reserves need to stay in the ground for us to stay below 1.5°C of heating, and fossil fuel companies aren’t going to do that without a fight.

 Here’s the good news:

-We’re not alone — the worldwide movement to stop climate change and resist the fossil fuel industry is growing stronger every day.
+The worldwide movement to stop the climate crisis, resist the fossil fuel industry and fight for climate justice is growing stronger every day!

 The climate crisis is happening now and to all of us, but it is not felt equally by everyone.
 It exacerbates inequities and cuts across all aspects of our lives: food, jobs, health, human rights.
 The only real solutions are those rooted in justice and putting people and communities first.
 A world beyond fossil fuels is also a world with more equitable gender, racial, migrants, workers and social rights – within and across borders.